Teodor-Dumitrescu/Generate-Paintings-with-GANs/README.md

 - Surrealism
 - Symbolism

+All paintings have a resolution of 128 x 128 pixels.

 I have trained a GAN on a data set of paintings representative for each genre, separately.

 The code is not publicly available yet, but when I will find the time to deploy the web application that allows any user to generate his own paintings, I will also upload the code for the networks + training.

 ## Results